 Immigrants are bringing vibrancy to the cultural life of this city through food, songs, dance, music, and other performing arts.
 Their economic and cultural contributions have made New York a truly international city.

 Today, I am proud to give back to immigrant communities by working at the Charles B. Wang Community Health Center.
 The Health Center provides high quality primary health care to all patients regardless of language, culture, age, disability, gender, sexual orientation, immigration history, or ability to pay.
 More than 85% of our patients prefer to be served in a language other than English.
 I truly believe that the Health Center’s success is due to our staff’s unwavering commitment to excellence and our ability to deliver linguistically accessible and culturally effective services.

 The Charles B. Wang Community Health Center has served a vital role in meeting the health care needs of Asian Americans and other immigrant communities for more than 45 years.
 My hope is that we will continue to be a vital force in building healthy immigrant communities for many more decades to come.

-Jane Eng is the chief executive officer of the Charles B. Wang Community Health Center.
+Jane T. Eng, Esq., is the president and chief executive officer of the Charles B. Wang Community Health Center.
 A graduate of Harvard Law School, Jane has been involved with the Health Center since 1975.
 She is a board member of the Association of Asian Pacific Community Health Organizations (AAPCHO) and Community Health Care Association of New York State (CHCANYS).